jamesrooney7/rooney-capital-v1/README.md

 - Watch for data gaps >90 seconds and investigate Databento connectivity.
 - Confirm TradersPost strategies are pointed at the desired contract before go-live; expiry handling lives in TradersPost rather than the worker.

+### Pre-flight Validation Checks

+`LiveWorker.run_preflight_checks()` executes a startup gauntlet before any live orders are sent.
+The checks run in the following order and abort the launch if a failure is detected (unless `preflight.fail_fast` is set to `false`):

+1. **ML Models** – Ensure each configured symbol has a loadable model bundle, exposes `predict_proba`, defines at least one feature, and includes a veto threshold.
+A smoke `predict_proba` call guards against serialization drift.
+2. **TradersPost Connection** – POST a health-check payload to the configured webhook and surface HTTP/connection/timeout errors with actionable log messages.
+3. **Databento Connection** – Instantiate the live client and invoke a metadata probe to confirm the API key is valid and the gateway responds within 10 seconds.
+4. **Reference Data** – Verify required reference feeds exist in the contract map, confirm `CONTRACT_SPECS` covers every trading symbol, and warn when pair mappings are missing.
+5. **Data Feeds** – Ensure Backtrader registered hourly and daily feeds for each symbol plus mandatory reference feeds such as `TLT_day`.

+Configuration toggles under `preflight.*` allow skipping ML or connectivity checks during local development while still documenting the bypass in logs.

 ## Additional References